yevgenykuz/service-discovery-demo-parent/nodejs-apps/README.rst

 Launch
 ======

-In case not all applications are running on the same machine please define the following environment variables on all machines so that they can find each other:
+In case not all applications are running on the same machine please define the following environment variables on all machines so that they can find each other and the DB:

 ``NODEJS_REST_ENTRY_POINT_EXAMPLE_URL`` - Entry point app URL (e.g. http://localhost:5010)

 ``NODEJS_REST_PROPAGATOR_EXAMPLE_URL`` - Propagator app URL (e.g. http://localhost:5011)

 ``NODEJS_REST_SINK_EXAMPLE_URL``  - Sink app URL (e.g. http://localhost:5012)

+``MYSQL_URL`` - MySQL URL (e.g. localhost)

 Choose one of the following options to launch the applications: